RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181029_r1_37C_glycerol_O2_dilution/README.md

 ## Notes & Observations
 * It took a longer time to get the cells to the proper OD.
 This could be due to a non saturated LB starting culture.
+* Cells were harvested at OD<sub>600nm</sub> 0.3 - 0.4 for `autofluoresence` and `deltaLacI` samples, and at 0.1 - 0.3 for `dilution`, except for two `dilution` samples reading an OD<sub>600nm</sub> of 0.0.
+These two tubes could be seen to have cells and were treated normally during the microscopy protocol.

 ## Analysis Files

 **Calibration Factor Determination**